TZengLam/SC1015_Project/README.md

 # SC1015_Project_DSF1

 ## About
-This is a SC1015 Mini Project which analyses the relationship between car brand and the price.
+This is a SC1015 Mini Project which focuses on the relationship between car brand and price.

 ## Contributors
-Ong Jun An-
+Ong Jun An- Data cleaning, EDA, Machine Learning, presentation

-Tham Zeng Lam-
+Tham Zeng Lam- Problem formulation, EDA, data analysis, presentation

 ## Problem Definition
 1) How can we predict the price of a car?